likhia/ocp4.7-workshop/lab-workshop-content/workshop/content/exercises/03-deployapp-webconsole.md

 * You will navigate back to Topology page and another deployment named Quarkus is added.
 Click on it to view its details on the right.
 I will cover the monitoring and logging of application in last exercise.
 ![dev console app 03](./images/03/deployImage-03.png)

-* Click on the icon on the top right corner.
+* Please wait till the circle turned dark blue.
+Click on the icon on the top right corner.
 It will open a browser tab.
 Add `/demo` to the URL.
 You will see a simple `Hello World`.
 ![dev console app 04](./images/03/deployImage-04.png)

 ### Summary